-&lt;sup>1 The WDMS combines the FAIMER's International Medical Education Directory (IMED) and the WHO's World Directory of Medical Schools (WDMS / Avicenna).
+1 The WDMS combines the FAIMER's International Medical Education Directory (IMED) and the WHO's World Directory of Medical Schools (WDMS / Avicenna).

-&lt;sup>2 Certain medical schools might be acceptable to Canada within a defined time period.
+2 Certain medical schools might be acceptable to Canada within a defined time period.

-- a) successful completed the MCC QE Part I;
+- a) successful completion of the the LMCC;

 - b) a provisional license in Canada; and

 - c) at least five years of satisfactory practice under supervision in Canada; and

 - d) RCPSC / CFPC / CMQ certification

+- or